defold/tutorial-war-battles/README.md

     Now the group and mask between rockets and tanks match each other so the physics engine will detect when they interact.

+9. Right click the "collisionobject" component in the Outline and select Add Shape ▸ Box.
+Set the size of the box shape to match the rocket graphics.

     ![rocket collision](doc/rocket_collision.jpg)

 The physics engine sends messages to game objects that collide.
 The last piece of the puzzle is to add code that reacts to those messages.